EchoLink: Smartphone editions

 Editions of EchoLink are also available for two of the major smartphone platforms.
 In February 2010, an edition of EchoLink was released for the Apple iPhone, iPad, and iPod Touch on the App Store.
 In August 2010, an edition of EchoLink was released for the Android platform, and is now available in the Google Play Store.
 Both the iOS and Android editions were created by Jonathan Taylor (K1RFD), the author of the original Windows edition.

 EchoLink-compatible software for other operating systems

 Open source software packages that are largely compatible with EchoLink are available for Macintosh (EchoMac and EchoHam) and Linux (echoLinux or SvxLink/Qtel).

 SvxLink Server is an alternative implementation for Linux.
 It only implements sysop mode.

 EchoIRLP is a software add on for IRLP which enables an IRLP node to operate as a sysop mode EchoLink station.

+Amateurs running the app_rpt extension for Asterisk can also enable EchoLink functionality by loading an EchoLink channel driver.
+This option is included in packages such as hamvoip that run on the AllStarLink network.

 The EchoLink software, which is designed to run on Microsoft Windows, has also been known to work on several Linux builds as well if loaded through Wine.